alpacahq/alpaca-zipline/README.md

 ## Usage

 There are two usages for this container.
-One is a Jupyter notebook enivronment for exploration, and the other is a CLI environment to launch yoru algorithm for real money trading.
+One is a Jupyter notebook enivronment for the exploration purpose, and the other is a CLI environment to launch your algorithm for real money trading.

 In either case, you should set Alpaca API Key environment variables first.